-Candidates who pass a part of the examination can carry over passing scores up to two years from the date the candidate passed the examination.
-For example, assume a candidate passed Part 1 on November 15, 2019.
-Subsequently the candidate passed Part 2 on February 15, 2020.
-That candidate has until November 15, 2021 to pass the remaining part.
+Candidates who pass a part of the examination can carry over a passing score up to three years from the date they passed that part of the examination.

+For example, assume a candidate passed Part 1 on November 15, 2022.
+Subsequently the candidate passed Part 2 on February 15, 2023.
+That candidate has until November 15, 2025 to pass the remaining part.
 Otherwise, the candidate loses credit for Part 1.
-The candidate has until February 15, 2022 to pass all other parts of the examination or will lose credit for Part 2.
+The candidate has until February 15, 2026 to pass all other parts of the examination or will lose credit for Part 2.